donschia/FetchXmlDetailsList/README.md

 ------------

 Errors:
-If you get this runtime error you may need to use a _Formatted field.
+If you get this following runtime error you may need to use a _Formatted field.
 For example, here it seems to be having a hard time with the date.

 Objects are not valid as a React child (found: Wed Dec 31 9000 00:00:00 GMT-0600 (Central Standard Time)).
 If you meant to render a collection of children, use an array instead.